Skip to main content

 What is mpox?

 Mpox is an infection caused by monkeypox virus.
-This virus was first discovered to cause disease in 1958.
-Part of the poxviridae family, monkeypox is an orthopox virus that is closely related to the virus that causes smallpox.
-At least two versions, or variants, of the monkeypox virus are causing illness.
+This virus was first discovered in monkeys in research facilities in Denmark in 1958.
+The first person diagnosed with mpox was a 9-month-old baby in the Democratic Congo of the Republic in 1970.Monkeypox is an orthopox virus that is closely related to the virus that causes smallpox.

-Infection with one type of monkeypox provides immunologic memory that is protective against severe disease during future infections, regardless of strain.
+Infection with one type of monkeypox virus provides immunologic memory that is protective against other types of the virus.
+So, if someone is infected in the future, they are unlikely to experience severe disease.

 How do you catch mpox?

-Mpox infections are most often spread through contact with body fluids containing the monkeypox virus or the fluid from lesions.
+Mpox infections are most often spread through contact with body fluids containing monkeypox virus or the fluid from lesions.
 Less commonly, monkeypox virus can spread through contact with objects and surfaces that have not been disinfected after use by someone with mpox.
-This can include items like clothing, bedding, towels, or other items or surfaces that may have come in contact with the lesions, fluid from the lesions, or body fluids that could contain the virus.
-People can be infectious up to four days prior to developing symptoms and remain infectious until the skin lesions have completely healed (i.e., a new layer of skin has developed).
+This can include clothing, bedding, towels, or other items or surfaces that have come in contact with mpox lesions, fluid from lesions, or body fluids that contain the virus.
+People can spread the virus to others from up to four days before they develop symptoms until the skin lesions have completely healed (i.e., a new layer of skin has developed).

 How common is mpox?